 The Federal Colonial style, also know the Adam style, is modeled after Roman classicism .
 Similar to the Georgian Colonial style, Federal Colonial style differs with the addition of wings off to each side of the original box shape and tends to have more decorative embellishments than other Colonial styles.
 Federal style homes are most often made of brick.
 The front facade screams wealth with its ornamentation, tall columns and grand curved steps that lead up to the entrance.
 An elliptical or fan-shaped window usually tops the door, with long rectangular windows placed symmetrically on both sides of the doorway.

-Mid-Century Modern Constructed out of new ideas, mindsets and a forward-thinking style, mid-century modern architecture flourished from 1945 to the 1980s.
+Constructed out of new ideas, mindsets and a forward-thinking style, mid-century modern architecture flourished from 1945 to the 1980s.
 Characterized by flat planes, large glass windows and open space, the style focused on simplistic design and seamless integration of nature.
 World War II brought new materials, such as steel and plywood, to the forefront of architecture and design, and helped to enlighten new ways of thinking about residential living.
 You can find plenty of mid-century modern homes in Windsor Forest and Magnolia Park.

-Mediterranean Influenced by the area from which it’s named, this style became extremely popular in the U.S. from 1918 to 1940.
+Influenced by the area from which it’s named, this style became extremely popular in the U.S. from 1918 to 1940.
 The homes were modeled after the hacienda style, with red tile roofs, arches and plaster surfaces.
 This style is very popular again and features a lot of the original design elements, including porticos, balconies and ornamental details such as heavy wooden doors and multicolored tiles.
 A couple of these houses are sprinkled throughout Ardsley Park.

 First built in the 1930s, ranch homes were originally modeled after rural Western ranches.
 Ranch architecture bears a slight resemblance to the modern style with open floor plans and easy connections to the outdoors.
 Focused mainly on practicality, most ranch homes also feature an attached garage.
 Exterior details may vary, which allows for personalization.
 Single-floor and split-level floor plans live under the ranch style.
 There is a large number of these homes in Kensington Park, Fairway Oaks, and Mayfair

 Victorian architecture emerged between 1830 and 1910 under the reign of Queen Victoria and include sub-styles such as Gothic revival, Italianate, Second Empire, Queen Anne, stick style, Romanesque style and shingle style.
 Constructed more for beauty than functionality, Victorian homes tend to be more complex in design with ornate trim, bright colors, large porches, asymmetrical shape and multi-faceted roof lines.
 These can be found in the Victorian District and the Starland area!